Learn French in France with Our Summer Study in Paris - Courses & Curriculum

 Advanced Conversational French*: This course is a continuation of Intermediate Conversational French.
 Please see paragraph above.
 NOTE: This class is for the best of our applicants who have completed at least three years of high school French.

-* NOTE: Elementary, Intermediate and Advanced levels of French are all available as a single period or an intensive double-period class.
+* NOTE: Elementary, Intermediate and Advanced levels of French are all available as a single period or an intensive double-period class during our study abroad summer programs for high school students.

 Contemporary Global Issues: Exposes students to a broad range of contemporary issues: wars and regional conflicts, nuclear and conventional weapons proliferation, North-South disputes, regionalism and integration, gender issues, ecological destruction, etc. It will also examine the nature of national diplomacy and international institutions (UN, NATO, IMF, etc.) used in the effort to resolve these issues.